lefonge/SlackUpJenkins/README.md

 # SlackUpJenkins
-Slack integration in Jenkins to remotely invoke Jenkins jobs from a Slack channel
+Slack integration in Jenkins to remotely invoke Jenkins jobs from a Slack channel.
+For a full version of this document, including images, please refer to the pdf file available at this same repository.

 **Author:** Marco Da Pieve